lostmapper/lostmapper-mkdocs/docs/blog/posts/python3-on-macos.md

 ## Summary

-We've learned how to install Python using asdf, create virtual environments using venv and how to add and track packages using pip.
+We've learned how to install Python using asdf, create virtual environments using venv, and add and track packages using pip.
 This should help us feel a little less lost when working on Python projects moving forward.

-As one might guess, these are not the only tools available for managing Python versions and packages but for the most part we're leaning on what's built in with Python - modules that should always be available once Python is installed.
+As one might guess, these are not the only tools available for managing Python versions and packages but for the most part, we're leaning on what's built in with Python - modules that should always be available once Python is installed.